gnijuohz/leetcode-suggested-reading/README.md

 ## Idea

-This project suggest a reading list from geeksforgeeks.org given a problem on leetcode.com.
+This project suggests three articles to read on geeksforgeeks.org given a problem on leetcode.com.

 ## How It Works